MCP Server for Home Management: Connect Claude to Your Household Data

 How Victualia's MCP Server Works

-When you connect Claude to Victualia through MCP, it gains access to these capabilities:
+When you connect Claude to Victualia through MCP, it gains access to your complete household data:

 |---|---|